-Last week I asked in the Coach The Life Coach Facebook Group is any people wanted to share a link to a post they had published on their blog recently.
+Last week I asked in the Fully Booked Coach Facebook Group is any people wanted to share a link to a post they had published on their blog recently.

-Before I go on and tell you why so many life coaches are wasting their time blogging, let me ask you a question.
+Before I go on and tell you why so many life coaches are wasting their time blogging, let me ask you a que

 Why do you blog, or why are you thinking of blogging if you’re just starting up?